Atomic182/openig-cidemo/README.md

  shell environment inherited by jenkins is configured to use your minikube cluster.
 * Create a username and password secret credential in Jenkins called *oidc-secret*.
 The username contains your google client id, and the password holds the client secret.
- The Jenkins pipeline uses this to create the env.sh file.
+ The Jenkins pipeline uses this to create *env.sh*.
 See the Jenkinsfile for details.
 * The build is configured to use the git branch name as the namespace to deploy to.
 For example, if you are on a git branch called "my-test-feature", it will get deployed to a k8s namespace called "my-test-feature".
-* The build also used the branch name to qualify the ingress.
-An ingress hostname of the form  openig.BRANCH_NAME>test.com is created.
+* The build also uses the branch name to qualify the ingress.
+An ingress hostname of the form  openig.BRANCH_NAME.test.com is created.
 Assuming you are using the "master" branch, add the following to /etc/hosts